alanho/heroku-buildpack-arj/README.md

 Heroku buildpack: ARJ
 =======================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) of ARJ compression
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) of ARJ compression.
+This buildpack will install ARJ binary (from ubuntu package) to $PATH

 Usage
 -----